 Address: 333 Red Rock Crossing Rd, Sedona, AZ 86336, United States

-The best time to visit the Crescent Moon Picnic Site is early morning on weekdays.
-Due to its popularity, the place gets crowded especially on weekends and in the evenings.
+The best time to visit the Crescent Moon Picnic Site is weekday early morning.
+Due to its popularity, the place gets crowded, especially on weekends and evenings.
 A fee of $10 per car is charged at the entrance.

 Sunsets here are just breathtaking and the open sky and minimal light pollution make the area perfect for stargazing.
-You don’t have to leave your pooch at home either, as the picnic site grants access to dogs on a leash.
+You don’t have to leave your pup at home, as the picnic site grants access to dogs on a leash.

 Make sure that you take a minute to visit the Crescent Moon Spiritual Area for spiritual rejuvenation before heading back to the hustle of your hectic lives!